Mayu Iwatani: Early years (2011–2017)

-Following Hoshiki's retirement from professional wrestling in June 2012, Iwatani began teaming with Io Shirai under the team name "Thunder Rock".
-She also became part of a stable named Tawashis with Hiroyo Matsumoto & Miho Wakizawa.
-The three went on to win the Artist of Stardom Championship on December 29, 2013, by defeating Alpha Female, The Female Predator "Amazon" & Kyoko Kimura.
+Following Hoshiki's retirement from professional wrestling in June 2012, Iwatani began teaming with Io Shirai under the team name Thunder Rock.
+Iwatani also became part of a stable named Tawashis with Hiroyo Matsumoto and Miho Wakizawa.
+The three went on to win the Artist of Stardom Championship on December 29, 2013, by defeating Alpha Female, Female Predator Amazon and Kyoko Kimura.
 On July 27, 2014, Iwatani won her first singles title, when she defeated her teammate Miho Wakizawa for the vacant Wonder of Stardom Championship.
 After a record-setting eight-month reign, Tawashis lost the Artist of Stardom Championship to Hatsuhinode Kamen, Kaori Yoneyama & Tsubasa Kuragaki on August 10, 2014.
+In October and November, Thunder Rock participated in the 2014 Goddesses of Stardom Tag League.
+They reached the finals, where they were defeated by Kairi Hojo and Nanae Takahashi.

 On January 18, 2015, Iwatani lost the Wonder of Stardom Championship to Act Yasukawa.
 On April 23, 2015, Iwatani won the first annual Cinderella Tournament, defeating Koguma in the finals.
 As a result, Iwatani was granted a shot at Stardom's top title, the World of Stardom Championship, but was defeated by the defending champion, Kairi Hojo, on May 17.
-On May 6, Iwatani & Io Shirai, Thunder Rock, defeated Chelsea & Kairi Hojo to win the vacant Goddess of Stardom Championship.
+On May 6, Iwatani & Io Shirai, Thunder Rock, defeated Chelsea & Kairi Hojo to win the vacant Goddesses of Stardom Championship.
 On October 11, Iwatani defeated Rosa Negra to also win the High Speed Championship.
-During their tag team title reign, Thunder Rock also won the 2015 Goddesses of Stardom Tag Tournament.
+During their tag team title reign, Thunder Rock also won the 2015 Goddesses of Stardom Tag League.
 On February 28, 2016, Iwatani became a triple champion, when she, Shirai & Kairi Hojo, billed together as "Threedom" (a combination of the words "Three" and "Stardom"), defeated Evie, Hiroyo Matsumoto & Kellie Skater for the Artist of Stardom Championship.
 In April, Iwatani, along with Hojo & Shirai, traveled to the United States to take part in events held by Lucha Underground and Vendetta Pro Wrestling.
 On April 29, Iwatani won her second Cinderella Tournament in a row, defeating Hiroyo Matsumoto in the finals.
 As a result, Iwatani received another shot at the World of Stardom Championship, but was defeated by Io Shirai on May 15.
-After setting records for both the longest reign and most successful title defenses, Iwatani & Shirai lost the Goddess of Stardom Championship to Kagetsu & Kyoko Kimura in their 11th title defense on June 16.
+After setting records for both the longest reign and most successful title defenses, Iwatani & Shirai lost the Goddesses of Stardom Championship to Kagetsu & Kyoko Kimura in their 11th title defense on June 16.
 On October 2, Threedom lost the Artist of Stardom Championship to Hana Kimura, Kagetsu & Kyoko Kimura in their third defense.